Fair Expectations for Graduate Students

 • I will encourage the graduate student to attend scientific/professional meetings and make an effort to secure and facilitate funding for such activities.

-• I will provide career advice and assist in finding a position for the graduate student following his/her graduation.
-I will provide honest letters of recommendation for his/her next phase of professional development.
+• I will provide career advice and assist in finding a position for the graduate student following their graduation.
+I will provide honest letters of recommendation for their next phase of professional development.
 I will also be accessible to give advice and feedback on career goals.
-I will review my trainee’s IDP on an annual basis.

 • I will provide for every graduate student under my supervision an environment that is intellectually stimulating, emotionally supportive, safe, and free of harassment.

-• Throughout the graduate student’s time in my laboratory, I will be supportive, equitable, accessible, encouraging, and respectful.
+• Throughout the graduate student’s time training under my supervision, I will be supportive, equitable, accessible, encouraging, and respectful.
 I will foster the graduate student’s professional confidence and encourage critical thinking, skepticism and creativity.